Xylonity/Knight-Lib/README.md

 <br><br>

 <span style="font-size:14px;font-family:verdana">
-This shared code library exposes a primary block, the <strong>“Great Chalice”</strong>, used as a catalyst in my mods, along with several auxiliary items, including the essences and grails.
+This is a shared code library that exposes multiple items without dedicated implementations, thus mods can freely use (or ignore) them for custom features.
+The library is based on a multiloader template, thus making it fully compatible with loader-specific MDKs and other multiloader templates.
 </span>

 <br>